 Photo by Lenny Catalanotto, Courtesy of Discover Long Island

 One of the most picturesque places in all of New York State is Montauk Point, the home of Montauk Lighthouse (pictured), completed in 1796 after authorization from President George Washington.
-Today, this beautiful structure houses a museum about its rich history (admission is $10 for adults, $8 for seniors and $5 for children 12 and under), while the grounds around it encompass a state park, scenic bluffs, and of course beaches.
+Today, the beautiful 110-foot tower houses a museum about its rich history (admission is $15 for adults, $10 for seniors and $5 for children 12 and under; parking is $8 from 8am-4pm), while the grounds around it encompass a state park, scenic bluffs, and of course, beaches.
+If you’re visiting from November-April, be sure to take a stroll along the shore–you may even get to see seals sunning on the rocks!

 1 pm: Grab lunch at Inlet Seafood Restaurant